 Goldsmith exposed multiple safety hazards during the construction of the LA subway and her reporting about the first fatality on the project led to a $6 million settlement for the family of the dead tunneler.

 Goldsmith’s exposé “Judge Dread” in New Times Los Angeles uncovered damning information about Judge Trammell and helped convince federal prosecutors to indict him after the Los Angeles District Attorney’s Office refused to prosecute him.
 Judge Trammell was convicted and sent to prison.
+Her story was turned into a 20/20 piece with correspondent Jami Floyd, and Goldsmith was a consultant on the segment.

 Susan did a year-long investigation for The Oregonian